CompCogNeuro/sims/ch10/stroop/README.md

 * To run the SOA test, first view `SOATrlPLot` and then do `SOA Test All` in the toolbar.

-The plot should display the response time (Cylce) as a function of SOA on the X axis.
-The lines from top to bottom are:
+The plot should display the response time (Cylce) as a function of SOA on the X axis, for the different conditions as shown.
+Note that both conflict and congruent are superimposed for the Word reading case.

-* top: color naming conflict
-* middle: color naming congruent
-* bottom: word reading (both conflict and congruent are superimposed)

 By comparing the simulation data with the human data shown in the adjacent figure, you can see that the model's performance shows both commonalities and contrasts with the behavioral data.
 We first consider the commonalities.
 The model simulates several important features of the behavioral data.
 Most importantly, the model shows that word reading is relatively impervious to color conditions (conflict vs. congruent), even when the colors precede the word inputs, as indicated by the similarity of the two dotted lines in the graph.
 Thus, the dominant effect in the model is a strength-based competition -- the word reading pathway is sufficiently strong that even when it comes on later, it is relatively unaffected by competition from the weaker color naming pathway.